PAMLA 2023 will be held in Portland, Oregon at the Hilton Portland Downtown between Wednesday evening, October 25 and Sunday, October 29, 2023.

 8.)
 If I want to show images, what kind of A/V equipment should I bring?

-If you want to use the conference projectors or sound, please bring your laptop with HDMI inputs; we will provide LCD projectors in A/V friendly rooms.
-Those who have an Apple laptop may want to bring their own adapter for the projector, as well.
-All rooms might not have projectors and sound, so please request AV should you need it.
+If you want to use the conference LCD projectors or sound, please bring your laptop, ideally with a dongle to HDMI inputs; we will provide LCD projectors in A/V friendly rooms.
+Those who have an Apple laptop may want to bring their own HDMI-adapter/dongle for the projector, as well.
+All rooms will have LCD projectors, except for the Directors Suite and Skyline IV, which will not have any AV equipment.

 9.)
 I’m new to PAMLA or conferencing.
 Do you have any advice?